Ephigenia/mite-cli/README.md

 Configuration
 ===============================================================================

-Before you can start you’ll have to setup your mite account and api key which you can find in your mite "Account" tab.
+Before you can start you’ll have to setup your mite account and API key which you can find in your mite "Account" tab.

     mite config set account <name>
     mite config set apiKey <key>